 Asian Culture

-In fact, English internet slang is widely adopted among younger users in many Asian countries, especially in gaming and social media communities.
+In many Asian countries, English internet slang is widely adopted among younger users, especially in gaming and social media communities.

 Middle Eastern Culture